 Bitcoin was built on the idea that there is an opportunity to make a money system that is better for everyone.
 To achieve this, its creator developed a mathematical solution that doesn’t require anyone to control the scarcity of money.

-I won’t rehash those introductions, but let’s summarise so that we are on the same page.
+I won’t rehash the above introduction, but let’s summarise so that we are on the same page.
 We can gather that bitcoin tries to solve the problem of how I transfer data to you.

 - We’ve found it useful to copy information from each other over the internet — great for sharing documents, songs, videos and other things that don’t need to be rare